-- You have New Mexico tax-exempt interest and dividends. - · You have New Mexico net operating loss carryforward. - You have interest income from U.S. Government obligations. - You have Railroad Retirement income not taxable by New Mexico. - You have Railroad Unemployment Insurance Act sick pay. - You, your spouse, or both are members of a New Mexico federally recognized Indian nation, tribe, or pueblo and the income of the member was earned within the boundaries of the Indian member's or the spouse's reservation or pueblo grant or within the boundaries of land defined as "Indian country" of which the individual is an enrolled member while domiciled within the boundaries of the reservation or pueblo grant or within the boundaries of land defined as "Indian country". - You, your spouse, or both are age 100 or over and you are not dependents of another taxpayer. - You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have federally taxable contribution to or distributions from a New Mexico Medical Care Savings account. - You contribute to a New Mexico-approved Section 529 college savings plan. - If you have net capital gains you may be able to claim a deduction of up to \$1000 or 40% of those net capital gains, whichever is greater.
+- You have charitable deduction amount claimed on federal Schedule A, Line 12, for a donation of land to private non-profit or public conservation agencies, for conservation purposes, from which you were allowed the New Mexico Land Conservation Tax Credit. - You have an amount of withholding tax paid by a Pass-Through-Entity on distributed net income. - You have New Mexico tax-exempt interest and dividends. - You have New Mexico net operating loss carryforward. - You have interest income from U.S. Government obligations. - You have Railroad Retirement Act annuities and benefits, or Railroad Unemployment Insurance Act sick pay included in your federal taxable income. - You, your spouse, or both are members of a New Mexico federally recognized Indian nation, tribe, or pueblo and the income of the member was earned within the boundaries of the Indian member's or the spouse's reservation or pueblo grant or within the boundaries of land defined as "Indian country" of which the individual is an enrolled member while domiciled within the boundaries of the reservation or pueblo grant or within the boundaries of land defined as "Indian country". - You, your spouse, or both are age 100 or over and you are not a dependent of another taxpayer. - You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have federally taxable contribution to or distributions from a New Mexico Medical Care Savings account. - You contribute to a New Mexico-approved Section 529 college savings plan. - If you have net capital gains you may be able to claim a deduction of up to \$1000 or 40% of those net capital gains, whichever is greater.
 For purposes of this deduction, "net capital gains" are defined by Section 1222(11) of the Internal Revenue Code.
-For Tax Year 2023 that section defines "net capital gains" as only net long-term capital gains less any net short-term capital losses. - You have United States armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse, or dependents. - You, your spouse, or dependents have expenses related to donating human organs for transfer to another person. - You received a reimbursement from the New Mexico National Guard servicemember's life insurance reimbursement fund. - You were required to include, in your federal adjusted gross income, taxable refunds, credits, or offsets of state and local income tax (federal Schedule 1, line 1). - You are a non-resident United States Public Health Service (USPHS) servicemember, and you earned income in New Mexico for USPHS active duty pay. - You meet the requirements to take the Liquor license lessor deduction. - You or your spouse, or both have armed forces retirement pay and may qualify for a partial exemption. - You or your spouse, or both have social security income and are under the threshold to qualify for an exemption.
+For Tax Year 2024 that section defines "net capital gains" as only net long-term capital gains less any net short-term capital losses. - You have United States armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse, or dependents. - You, your spouse, or dependents have expenses related to donating human organs for transfer to another person. - You received a reimbursement from the New Mexico National Guard servicemember's life insurance reimbursement fund. - You were required to include, in your federal adjusted gross income, taxable refunds, credits, or offsets of state and local income tax (federal Schedule 1, line 1). - · You are a non-resident U.S. Public Health Service

+- (USPHS) servicemember, and you earned income in New Mexico for USPHS active duty pay. - You qualify for the liquor license lessor deduction. - You or your spouse, or both have armed forces retirement pay and may qualify for an exemption. - You or your spouse, or both have social security income and are under the threshold to qualify for an exemption. - You meet the requirements to take the deduction for expenses related to a New Mexico licensed cannabis business. - You your spouse, or both qualify for the deductions for school supplies purchased by a public school teacher.

-For information about calculating total deductions and exemptions, see the PIT-ADJ instructions for lines 6 to 25.
+For information about calculating total deductions and exemptions, see the PIT-ADJ instructions for lines 6 to 26.